Cary Paying More for Recycling Due to Global Demand

 Changes In The Future

-The price of recyclables has fluctuated fairly regularly, although the past five years have seen more demand, so this is not an entire new scenario.
-But in response to these latest changes and demand for higher quality waste paper, Sonoco Recycling is looking into optical scanners to automate the sorting process and get rid of waste that would contaminate the final paper product.
+The price of recyclables has fluctuated fairly regularly, although the past five years have seen more demand, so this is not an entirely new scenario.
+In response to these latest changes and demand for higher quality waste paper, Sonoco Recycling is looking into optical scanners to automate the sorting process and get rid of waste that would contaminate the final paper product.

 “It’s still the environmentally conscious thing to do and reduces our carbon footprint,” he said.